 The Standard Screen Mode

-Here's the image I currently have open on my screen (woman with mask photo from Shutterstock):
+Let's start by looking at the Standard Screen Mode.
+Here's an image I currently have open in Photoshop (woman with mask photo from Adobe Stock):

 Full Screen Mode With Menu Bar

-Full Screen Mode With Menu Bar hides any interface elements that were part of the document window itself, like the name tab at the top, the buttons to minimize, maximize and close the document window, the scroll bars along the right and bottom of the image, and the zoom level and other document-related information normally found in the lower left of the document window.
-Also, if you had multiple images open in separate tabbed documents, only the active document remains visible.
-The others are hidden from view.
-All of the other interface elements (the Tools panel on the left, the panel area on the right, and the Menu and Options Bars along the top) remain:
+Full Screen Mode With Menu Bar hides any interface elements that were part of the document window itself.
+This includes the tab at the top, the scroll bars along the right and bottom of the image, and the Status Bar in the lower left of the document window.
+It also hides the buttons for minimizing, maximizing and closing Photoshop which are normally found in the upper left of the interface.
+Also, if you had two or more images open in separate tabbed documents, only the active document remains visible.
+All of Photoshop's other interface elements (the Toolbar, panels, Menu Bar and Options Bar) remain on the screen:

 Full Screen Mode

 To fully maximize your work area, switch to the third of Photoshop's three screen modes, known simply as Full Screen Mode.
-You can select it either by going up to the View menu at the top of the screen, choosing Screen Mode, then choosing Full Screen Mode, or just click and hold on the Screen Mode icon at the bottom of the Tools panel and choose Full Screen Mode from the fly-out-menu:
+You can select it by going up to the View menu at the top of the screen, choosing Screen Mode, and then choosing Full Screen Mode.
+Or, click and hold on the Screen Mode icon at the bottom of the Toolbar and choose Full Screen Mode from the fly-out-menu:

 If this is the first time you've selected Full Screen Mode, Photoshop will pop open a dialog box explaining the basics of how Full Screen Mode works.
-If you don't want to see this message every time you switch to Full Screen Mode, click inside the checkbox for the Don't show again option, then click the Full Screen button:
+I'll explain it in more detail in a moment.
+If you don't want to see this message every time you switch to Full Screen Mode, click the Don't show again checkbox.
+Then, click the Full Screen button:

-In Full Screen Mode, the interface is completely hidden, leaving just the image itself visible, turning your entire screen into your work area:
+In Full Screen Mode, Photoshop completely hides the interface.
+This leaves just the image itself visible, turning your entire screen into your work area: